tizenorg/platform.core.uifw.dali-adaptor/automated-tests/README.md

     attempting to have a live or mocked platform abstraction in place.
     This is the correct place for test cases which can test code in dali-adaptor in isolation.
+    This suite is only built in debug mode and for development environments, not embedded device targets.
     Currently tied to the SLP platform abstraction directly.
     Noteworthy test cases:
     *   `utc-Dali-GifLoader.cpp`: Runs the gif loader syncronously and checks